Alaskasheut/qa-project-Urban-Grocers-app-es/README.md

 ## About the project
 #
-I wrote this code to gain experience in the analysis of requirements, writing test cases and execute automatized test in an API.
-This helps to detect bugs in an API when a request POST is sended.
+I wrote this code to gain experience in the analysis of requirements, writing test cases and execute automated tests in an API.
+This tests helps to detect bugs in an API when a request POST is sent.

 This code is designed to test the functionality of the field "Name" in the request "Create a kit", according with the Back-end documentation requirements.